oliverjam/learn-dom-rendering/README.md

 ## `innerHTML`

 This method almost feels like cheating.
-If you set the `innerHTML` property of an element anything inside the string is interpreted as HTML by the browser and rendered.
+Whatever you set the `innerHTML` property of an element to is interpreted as HTML by the browser and rendered.
 This makes it a quick way to render a chunk of DOM, especially combined with template literals:

 ```js
 container.innerHTML = `<div>Hello ${name}</div>`;